Israel, Netanya, Mefi 5, office 308

 If all the documents are collected, and you are sure of their authenticity, it remains to go through just a few steps before obtaining Israeli citizenship:

-1. Sign up at the Repatriation Department for an interview with the consul;
+1. Sign up at the Repatriation Department for an interview;

 2. Prepare personal documents for yourself and family members;